MasterBubbles/End-Ghost-Keys/README.md

 cat line4U >> output_keys.ini
 ```

-Step 2: Create a copy of your keyremap.ini and rename it 'keys.ini' (I have purposefully changed it so you would not apply the script on the original .ini file, always keep backups!)
+Step 2: Now you need to create a copy of your keyremap.ini and rename it 'keys.ini' (I have purposefully changed it so you would not apply the script on the original .ini file, always keep backups!)

-Use this command, then paste the content of your keyremap.ini, and validate with CTRL+O, Enter, then CTRL+X:
+To do so, simply use the command below, then paste the content of your keyremap.ini, and validate with CTRL+O, Enter, then CTRL+X:

 ```nano keys.ini```